Cygon/nuclex-native-framework/ReadMe.md

 Nuclex Native Framework
 =======================

-The Nuclex Native Framework is a set of C++ libraries carefully developed to provide sane, reliable and efficient building blocks to use in your own projects.
+The Nuclex Native Framework is a set of C++ libraries carefully designed to provide sane, reliable and efficient building blocks that you can drop into your own projects.

-I call it a framework because its individual parts can provide you a very neat and tidy environment around your code.
-Nevertheless, this is not the kind of framework you build your application into, it's a set of beautifully designed and robust components that you can use and will and that make no assumptions about your code.
+I call it a framework because its individual parts can form a neat and tidy layer between your code and an uncertain environment.
+Nevertheless, this is not the kind of framework you build your application into, it's a set of components that you can use individually and which make no assumptions about your architecture.

+What makes this one different from other libraries?

+  * It's clean, really clean.
+My components are designed to make the best possible compromise between performance, memory use und simplicity.

+  * Full unit test coverage.
+Everything you can do has a test case verifying correct behavior and components are modular pieces that can be used and tested in isolation.

+  * Low-dependency philosophy.
+For changing logic, DRY is one of the highest priorities.
+For unchanging logic in a library, going for least bloat and minimal dependencies is most important.

 Components